FuelLabs/fuels-ts/apps/docs/src/guide/errors/error-codes.md

 Ensure that the mnemonic is correct.

 ## `INVALID_CONFIGURABLE_CONSTANTS`
-When the program type either: does _not_ have configurable constants to be set; or the provided configurable constant does not belong to the program type, as defined by it's ABI.
+When the program type either: does _not_ have configurable constants to be set; or the provided configurable constant does not belong to the program type, as defined by its ABI.

 Ensure the configurable constants provided are correct and are defined in ABI.